Updated April, 2022

 Out-of-the-money call options result in a higher floor price.
 However, out-of-the-money call options result in a lower net selling price if price increases.

-So, out-of-the-money options result in a higher floor price but a lower net price if prices rise.
+In Example 10, the out-of-the-money options result in a higher floor price but a lower net price if prices rise.